arncv/TextScribe/README.md

 TextScribe - Markdown Converter
 ==========================

 ![logo](https://i.imgur.com/FU0mh9C.png)

 The Markdown Converter is a robust command-line utility built with Rust.
-It's designed to transform Markdown files into HTML & PDF format effortlessly.
-With the power of the `pulldown-cmark` crate, it ensures accurate parsing and rendering of Markdown content.
+It's designed to transform Markdown files into HTML, EPUB & PDF format effortlessly.
+With the power of the 'pulldown-cmark' crate, it ensures accurate parsing and rendering of Markdown content.

 🌟 Features
 -----------

 * **Swift Conversion**: Instantly convert your Markdown files into HTML, PDF & EPUB.
 * **Intuitive CLI**: A user-friendly command-line interface powered by the `clap` crate.
 * **Rich Markdown Support**: Supports a wide range of Markdown syntax, including headings, paragraphs, lists, emphasis, links, images (with Base64 embedding), and code blocks.
 * **Customization Options**: Choose specific Markdown features like tables and strikethrough using the `pulldown-cmark` Options.
 * **Flexible Output**: Save the generated HTML or EPUB to a specified location, copy it directly to the clipboard, or preview it in your default web browser.
 * **Theming**: Style your HTML output with different themes.

 🚀 Installation
 ---------------

 1. **Setup Rust Environment**: If you haven't installed Rust and Cargo, get them from [Rust's official website](https://www.rust-lang.org/).
 2. **Clone the Repository**:

     ```console
     git clone https://github.com/arncv/TextScribe.git
     ```

 3. **Navigate to the Project Directory**:

     ```console
     cd TextScribe
     ```

 4. **Compile the Project**:

     ```console
     cargo build --release
     ```

 🛠 Usage
 --------

 To convert your Markdown to HTML or EPUB, use the following command:

 ```console
 cargo run --release -- -i <input-file> [-o <output-file>] [--theme <theme-name>] [--clipboard] [--browser] [--epub]
 ```

 * `<input-file>`: Path to your Markdown file.
 * `<output-file>`: (Optional) Path for the HTML output.
 If not provided and neither clipboard nor browser options are used, an error will be prompted.
 * `--theme <theme-name>`: Choose a theme (options: default, dark, light).
 * `--clipboard`: Copy the generated HTML directly to the clipboard.
 * `--browser`: Preview the generated HTML in your default web browser.
 * `--epub`: Generate an EPUB file.
 Perfect for readers.

 **Example**: Convert `example.md` to HTML using the dark theme and save it as `output.html`:

 ```console
 cargo run --release -- -i example.md -o output.html --theme dark